uhuohuy/GazPNE/README.md

  > python word2vec-garzeteer.py --osmembed 2 --data 146

+Parameter <*osmembed*> denotes the ID of the specific word embedding and <*osmembed*> denotes the ID of the file saving the positive examples.

 We have also provided the trained [specific Word embedding](https://drive.google.com/file/d/1xWl87ggoQIysydrXXqgRPr2rB4yzw8GU/view?usp=sharing).
 It should be put in the ![data](data) folder.
 Next, the file saved the negative examples are split into multiple smaller files with each containing 10 million lines (examples) since this can improve the loading effencicy of the negative examples.